• Skip to primary navigation

 The best part is that after you set up two-factor authentication in Safari on a Mac, it will immediately begin operating on iPhones and iPad.

-How to Create and Fill up Passwords Automatically in Safari
+How to Create and Fill Up Passwords Automatically in Safari

 Remember that you may sign up for websites using your Google, Twitter, Facebook, Apple ID, or other accounts rather than a username and password.
 You don’t need to memorize your login information, and it is quicker.